-New WG prospectuses due October 17, 2014
+New WG prospectuses due October 2, 2015

 Electronic copies of a prospectus (PDF) should be submitted to USCPO (uscpo@usclivar.org).
 No exceptions will be made for submissions past deadline.
-The SSC will then consider the requests received and, in consultation with the USCPO and the IAG, will respond as rapidly as possible (no later than November 30, 2014) to facilitate the initiation of the approved WGs by
+The SSC will then consider the requests received and, in consultation with the USCPO and the IAG, will respond as rapidly as possible to facilitate the initiation of the approved WGs by early January 2016.

-January 2, 2015.
 Unless otherwise justified, the start date for new WG activities will be January 2, 2015.
-WGs should plan to complete their tasks between December 2016 and 2017.
+WGs should plan to complete their tasks between December 2017 and 2018.

-The start of up to two new WGs is anticipated through this call.
+The start of one new WG is anticipated through this call.
 It is likely that not all submitted prospectuses will be supported.
-The next call will be in September 2015.
+The next call will be in September 2016.